shadabshaukat/DELTA/README.md

 ## measure_latency_autonomous(user,password,dsn,num_requests,query)

-This function is used to measure the latency of an Oracle Autonomous Database with TLS (mTLS currently isn't supported).
+This function is used to measure the latency of an Oracle Autonomous Database with TLS (mTLS currently isn't supported) in thin mode.
 It takes in the following parameters:

     user: The username to connect to the Autonomous database.
     password: The password to connect to the Autonomous database.